b4rtaz/distributed-llama/README.md

 [Share your results](https://github.com/b4rtaz/distributed-llama/discussions)!

-## 💻 How to Run on Debian x86_64
+## 💻 How to Run on MacOS or Linux

-x86_64 CPUs are not optimized yet but still you can observe a significant speedup when you run Distributed Llama on multiple devices.
+You need to have x86_64 AVX2 CPU or ARM CPU.
+Different devices may have different CPUs.

 1. Install Git and G++:
 ```sh